tc-lang/trenchcoat/README.md

 prover.
 As such, there are expected failures.
 These tests can be found in [src/proof/tests.rs](src/proof/tests.rs).

+The current test\_input.tc file can be proven with the current algorithms but requires `--features="bounds, better-sign-handling"` to be passed.

 ## More information

 Much more information is available about the various pieces of this project: